 The Religious Experience of SpringApr 25, 2022

-These old, primordial powers are not theoretical; they do not live in dusty books or in the minds of scholars, existing somewhere entirely outside of us.
+The old, primordial powers of the Five Elements are not theoretical; they do not live in dusty books or in the minds of scholars, existing somewhere entirely outside of us.
 No, instead they are made potent and animate through us living them into being.

 The truth is we all know the elements already; we all know the seasons.
 We know that still, parched feeling of deep summer, or the contracted, underground nature of winter.
 And right now, we know spring.
 We know its smell of hope, its innovative shades of green, the optimistic potential it brings in every blooming flower.
 We feel this in our bodies: a desire to move, to shake off the accumulated heaviness of winter, to reach for something new.